 The challenge: How many breaths of air will it take you to fill a plastic bag that’s 8’ (2 m) long and 10” (25 cm) in diameter?
 Depending on your size, it may be anywhere from 10 to 50 breaths of air, that is, if you have the stamina for it.
 However, with a little practice and some knowledge of how to use air pressure differences, you’ll be able to inflate the same bag with only one breath!
 When you can do that, there’s a whole lot more you can do with the bag, too.

-- A simple to perform experiment gives students a glimpse into the capacity of lungs in a human body.
+- A simple-to-perform experiment gives students a glimpse into the capacity of the lungs in the human body.

 - Correlation between theory and practical becomes easier